joshualee/cs262_final_project/README.md

 Compilation
 -----------------
-To compile all files run one of the following commands from the top level.
+To compile all files, run one of the following commands from the top level.
 If using Linux/Unix, run the first command; if using Windows, run the second.
 All class and stub files will be placed in the `bin/` directory. **Note that we require Java version 1.7.X **

 	./compileNix.sh
 	./compileWin.sh